maxim4to/Mixbox/Frameworks/InAppServices/Controllers/AccessibilityEnchancement/Support/VisibilityChecker/VisibilityChecker.md

 #  VisibilityChecker

-The entire code is copypasted from EarlGrey with minimal edits.
+The entire code is copypasted from EarlGrey.
+Algorithm of checking was edited and now it supports blendingThreshold.